avalonv/reCBZ/README.md

 <ul>Most of the time this will be a <a href="#note-about-webp">.webp</a>.
 If you wish to exclude this format, you can add <b>--nowebp</b>.</ul>

-**--overwrite**  **-O**  (TODO)
-<ul>Overwrite the original archive.
-Specifically, it will be converted to a valid .cbz structure, meaning that non-image files will be discarded, and the folder structure will be flattened, any images sharing a name will be lost.
-Make sure you understand what this means before using this.</ul>

 ~~**--recursive**  **-R**~~  (TODO/Unimplemented)  see [#examples](#examples)
 <ul>Search all subfolders in the current path for .cbz or .zip files to convert.</ul>